Crowdfunding and taxes: One platform with many tax results

-Despite lack of IRS guidance in this emerging area, taxpayers and their advisors should be aware that different tax rules apply to various types of income and donations made through online fundraising
+Despite lack of IRS guidance in the emerging area of crowdfunding and taxes, taxpayers and their advisors should be aware that different tax rules apply to various types of income and donations made through online fundraising

 Internet-based crowdfunding -- raising money online for a project, company, or cause – is relatively new.
 As it’s known today, it dates back only to about 2003, when a website called ArtistShare was launched to allow music fans to help fund their favorite creative artists.
 Since then, crowdfunding sites have raised billions of dollars worldwide.